 - At the bottom of the left panel, select “About Chrome OS.”

 - In the “Update schedule” section, you’ll see a sentence that tells you the date your Chromebook will receive its last update.

-As long as you check the AUE date on your Chromebook, you can have confidence that the device you purchase — no matter if it’s brand new or renewed — will last a while.
+As long as you check the AUE date on your Chromebook, you can have confidence in the device you purchase — no matter whether it’s brand new or renewed.

-If the Chromebook you already have is facing its AUE date, and you want to move on, here are some options:
+If the Chromebook you already have is facing its AUE date, here are some options:

 - Use it as a media player: Old laptops are great for playing videos or listening to music, which is what I did with one of my devices.